History of the Royal Canadian Air Force: Royal Canadian Air Force

 The thought that the Canadian Air Force should become "Royal" was first generated when the Australian Air Force became "Royal" in August 1921.
 Formal application to change the title was made on 5 January 1923, and on 15 February 1923, Canada was notified that King George V had granted the title.
 The Canadian Government, however, did not officially recognize the granting of the new title, Royal Canadian Air Force (RCAF), until 1 April 1924.

-The RCAF continued civil tasks such as anti-smuggling patrols, forest fire watches, aerial forest spraying, mail delivery, mercy flights, law enforcement, and surveying/aerial photography, and there was some training.
+With this designation, Canada's air force became a permanent component of Canada's defence forces.
+The new air force was to be organized into a permanent force and an auxiliary or non-permanent Force (Non-Permanent Active Air Force, or NPAAF), but the NPAAF did not become active for another eight years.
+The RCAF replaced the Air Board and the CAF as the regulator of Canadian civil aviation and continued civil tasks such as anti-smuggling patrols, forest fire watches, aerial forest spraying, mail delivery, mercy flights, law enforcement, and surveying/aerial photography, and there was some training.
 A major undertaking by the RCAF during 1927–28 was the Hudson Strait Expedition whose purpose was to investigate ice movements and navigation conditions in the Hudson Strait in preparation for the possible creation of a major shipping port on Hudson Bay at Churchill, Manitoba.

-The new air force was to be organized into a Permanent Force and an auxiliary or Non-permanent Force (Non-Permanent Active Air Force, or NPAAF), but the NPAAF did not become active for another eight years.

-The RCAF replaced the Air Board and the CAF as the regulator of Canadian civil aviation.
+Another notable operation involved assisting the Royal Canadian Mounted Police in curtailing rum-running.
+Liquor, destined to the United States during the American Prohibition era, was being landed on Nova Scotia's remote coasts.
+Aircraft patrols meant to prevent this activity accounted for almost half of the civil flying carried out by the RCAF in 1932.

 In 1927 the management of aviation in Canada was reorganized so that the RCAF, now considered to be a military body, did not control civil flying.
 A new government branch, the Civil Government Air Operations (CGAO) Branch, was formed to manage air operations that supported civil departments.
 However, the RCAF administered the branch, and supplied almost all the aircraft and personnel.
 The RCAF continued to support the CGAO until the Department of Transport assumed responsibility for supporting civil departments or until these departments instituted their own flying services.

 Budget cuts in the early 1930s affected personnel strength, airfield construction, pilot training, aircraft purchases and operational flying.
 The "Big Cut" of 1932 was especially devastating to the RCAF.
 The NPAAF was finally formed in 1932 in response to the budget cuts.
-Ten auxiliary squadrons were formed between 1932 and 1938.
 The air force began to rebuild throughout the 1930s, however, and priorities were aimed at increasing the strength of the RCAF as a military organization rather than improving it to better support civil air operations.
 New aircraft were ordered and new air stations were built.
+Ten auxiliary squadrons were formed between 1932 and 1938.
 The RCAF expanded or combined its units, and regional commands were implemented.